twilio/twilio-oai/README.md

 ## Project Status

 This project is currently in **GA**.
-We expect the spec to be accurate, but it is currently in **active development** and **unsupported**.
+We expect the spec to be accurate, and it is currently in **active development**.
 If you've identified a mismatch between Twilio's API behavior and this specification, [please open an issue](https://github.com/twilio/twilio-oai/issues/new).

 ## Contributing